Drive sales on autopilot with ecommerce-focused features

 So here’s what you can do for better mobile optimization:

-• Use a clear CTA: A/B test your CTAs to find the best-performing copy, placement, and designs for mobile devices separately.
+- Use a clear CTA: Testing your call to actions (CTAs) is critical to your email’s success.
+Run A/B tests to find the best-performing copy, placement, and designs for mobile devices separately.

 6. Technical factors